haskell-jp/blog/preprocessed-site/posts/2018/windows-gotchas-en.md

 This problem is caused by the inconsistency between the `Handle`\'s character encoding and the actually transferred bytes' encoding.
 So switching into the proper encoding should fix it.
-If the error happenes when reading/writing a common UTF-8 file via the `Handle`, writing like below can avoid it:
+If the error happens when reading/writing a common UTF-8 file via the `Handle`, writing like below can avoid it:

 ```haskell